nvim-lua/neovim-ui/README.md

 * Provide a cohesive set of UI elements that work well together
 * Support internal neovim UI elements that have arisen on an "as-needed" basis
-* Make UI easy to use, to encourge more plugins to take advantage of neovim's UI system
+* Make UI easy to use, to encourage more plugins to take advantage of neovim's UI system

 ## Install